worldveil/musical_mel_transform_torch/README.md

 * If your case is realtime or you just need the speed that FFT-based methods provide (vs say, a CQT that would do well on low frequencies but is slow)
 * If you're comparing against a completely learned filterbank, or that approach isn't working

-Personally I have found this `MusicalMelTransform` (with learnable_weights="mel" to reweight for loudness) beats all the above for most of my realtime usecases.
+Personally I have found this `MusicalMelTransform` (with `learnable_weights="fft"` to learn to re-weight the original FFT bins) beats all the above for most of my realtime usecases.

 ## How does it work?